lineojcd/Robotics-Simulations-Optimization/AirSim tutorial/README.md

 Following steps needs to be followed.
 - **Build Unreal Engine**
   - Make sure you are [registered with Epic Games](https://www.unrealengine.com/en-US/).
 This is required to get source code access for Unreal Engine.
-  - Connect with your github.
+  - Connect with your github under account settings.
   ![unreal_connect](https://github.com/lineojcd/Robotics-Simulations-Optimization/blob/master/AirSim%20tutorial/src/unreal_connect.png)